Death Canyon near Jackson Hole in Grand Teton National Park, Wyoming, USA.

 Today's hike targets Death Canyon at the south end of Grand Teton National Park in Wyoming, USA.
 The last mile to the trail-head is rugged road where 4-wheel drive would have been helpful but careful circumnavigation of massive ruts and boulders leads to a hiking start of 7:30 AM on a clear and brisk morning.

-A kilometer later (⅝ miles), after a gradual gain in elevation on rustic trail, the hike reaches the overlook for Phelps Lake.
+A kilometer later (⅝ of a mile), after a gradual gain in elevation on rustic trail, the hike reaches the overlook for Phelps Lake.
 The lake is pristine in the morning sun with mist rising from the surface in cool air.
 The hike proceeds through a dry meadow of sagebrush and chokecherry bushes before descent on a series of switchbacks which drop into a heavily forested valley before performing a traverse above and around Phelps Lake.

 Past Phelps Lake, the trail begins to climb aggressively, again on switchbacks, to regain and exceed all the elevation just given away.
 The day is bright, sunny and warming up rapidly.
 Layering down is required to stay comfortable.
 The trail is rugged but spectacular as the sun enters the canyon and reflects off silver, mica and pyrite particles that sparkle like diamonds underfoot.